stacks-network/stacks-core/README.md

 1. Before creating the release, the release manager must determine the *version number* for this release.
 The factors that determine the version number are discussed in [Versioning](#versioning).
-Following that section,  the release manager must determine, first, whether there is a conensus-breaking change (rare).
-The release manager must then determine whether there are any "non-consensus-breaking changes that require a fresh chainstate".
+We assume, in this section, that the change is not consensus-breaking.
+So, the release manager must first determine whether there are any "non-consensus-breaking changes that require a fresh chainstate".
 This means, in other words, that the database schema has changed.
-Finally, the release manager should determine whether this is a feature release, as opposed to a hot fix or a patch.
-Given each of these answers, the version number can be computed.
+Then, the release manager should determine whether this is a feature release, as opposed to a hot fix or a patch.
+Given the answers to these questions, the version number can be computed.

 1. The release manager enumerates the PRs or issues that would _block_ the release.
 A label should be applied to each such issue/PR as